 Strata Homes describes itself as “not your average house builder”.
 The company prides itself on its customer experience, promoting that it builds homes rather than just houses.
 To live up to the company’s promise requires personalised and responsive communication with customers.
 Anjudeep (Anj) looked back to 2014 when they were just starting out with Salesforce: “Everything was offline and it was a shift to get people from having things tangible in their hands to then having everything digital.
 We were very much paper-driven.”

 Matt agreed with the point, further describing how long it would take to get the detail about a customer’s issue.
 The “antiquated process” was slow, which resulted in unsatisfied customers.
 “At that point we realised we needed a new way of working for the future.”

 The first hurdle: culture

 The first step for Strata was embedding a culture and a mindset.
-They had to work with the organisation and individual teams to sell the benefits of Salesforce.
+They had to work with the organisation and individual teams to sell the benefits of optimising the customer journey with Salesforce.
 Once they start to understand it, they can start to shape it to suit them.
 They take ownership of it.